grandstaish/paperparcel/README.md

 ## Contributing

 I would love contributions to this project if you think of anything you would like to see in the project or find any bugs.
-If you would like to contribute raise a GitHub issue to start the discussion about what you would like to add.
+If you would like to contribute, first raise a GitHub issue so we can discuss the change you want to make.

 The best way to contribute is to [fork the project on github](https://help.github.com/articles/fork-a-repo/) then send me a [pull request](https://help.github.com/articles/using-pull-requests/) via [github](https://github.com/).